Raymond-Zhu/raymond-zhu.github.io/projects.md

 **Technologies** | C#, .Net, Go, ZeroMQ, AWS
 <br><br>
 The Automated Passenger Counting System(APC) was the project I worked on during my internship at MTA.
-The system consolidated real-time counts as well as other of passengers on buses which is stored into a database for use by other departments.
+The system consolidated real-time counts of passengers on buses which is stored into a database for use by other departments.
 Parts of the system include:

 - .NET application which interfaces with the APC sensors to retrieve counts